igor-baiborodine/java-various-examples/README.md

 java-various-examples
 =====================

-#####This project contains various examples of using Java and Java-based technologies:
+#####This project contains the following examples of using Java and Java-based technologies:
 * TODO